MarcialRosales/maven-concourse-pipeline/README.md

     ...
 ```

 We have configured this job to trigger as soon as a new artifact becomes available (see the `trigger: true` attribute in the `- get: artifact-resource`).
 Before we can push the artifact (our jar) we need to generate a `manifest.yml` file and we have created a task for that called `generate-manifest`.
-It produces a folder called `manifest` which has the `manifest.yml` and the actual artifact.
+And like with any other task, they reside in the pipeline repository, that is why we need `- get: pipeline-resource`.
+The task produces a folder called `manifest` which has the `manifest.yml` and the actual artifact.
 See the 2 parameters we are passing to the task: `APP_NAME` and `APP_HOST`.
 Our task uses these 2 parameters to produce the corresponding `manifest.yml`.

 ## Let's run the pipeline